Boulevardier Ingredients

 Choosing the best whisky for a Boulevardier

-A traditional Boulevardier recipe uses sweet bourbon.
-But there’s no rules when it comes to picking the best whisky.
-If you like it, it works.
-Many variations use rye, scotch or blended whisky to create a sweeter or spicier drink.
-Here at Ballantine’s we use our smooth, sweet 10 Year Old scotch to balance the Campari’s bitter edge and enhance the complex flavours of the cocktail.
+A traditional Boulevardier recipe calls for American whiskey rather than scotch, but there are no rules when it comes to picking the best one for you – if you like it, it works!
+Depending on your preference, you could use rye, bourbon or blended whisky to create a sweeter or spicier drink.
+Here at Ballantine’s we use our smooth, sweet 10 Year Old scotch to balance Campari’s bitter edge and enhance the complex flavours of the original classic.
 It’s a real crowd-pleaser.

 Ballantine’s 10 Year Old